-Cigarette filters are not biodegradable, so they do not decay and cannot be absorbed by the environment.
-A policy reduces park and beach litter and protects toddlers from ingesting filters that are discarded.
-In Minnesota, smoking-related debris accounted for 62% of total debris during a 2005 coastal cleanup.4
+Cigarette filters are toxic to the environment because they do not biodegrade.
+They contain many harmful chemicals that can leach into the environment.
+A policy reduces park and beach litter and protects toddlers and animals from ingesting filters that are discarded.
+Minnesota, smoking-related debris accounted for 62% of total debris during a 2005 coastal cleanup.